Table of Contents

 The 2007 accident in San Bernardino County was a single-vehicle accident resulting in the passenger on the motorcycle, Lisa Marie Hermann, receiving severe and permanent injuries and disabilities to her head and neck.
 The court documents stated that the accident occurred near the Nevada border in the Mojave Desert.

-Lisa blamed the poorly maintained roads of California for resulting in her accident and the severe injuries.
+Lisa blamed the poorly maintained roads of California for resulting in her accident and severe injuries.
 She and the motorcycle rider each sued the county.
 According to the court records, there was a deep trench on the San Bernardino County road.
 The road was already partially collapsed before the accident, and a couple of days earlier, heavy and continuous rains had washed the road out.

-During the few days when it was raining, the county made no effort to reconstruct or repair the road to avoid any accidents.
+During the few days when it was raining, the county made no effort to reconstruct or repair the road to avoid accidents.
 The county did not even sign to warn drivers or motorcycle riders of the partially collapsed and washed-out road.
 Following the accident, the county immediately sent a team of crew members to repair the road.
 However, by then, the damage was already done.

 Lisa Marie Hermann was immediately taken to a hospital for medical treatment, and her injuries were severe, resulting in hefty medical bills.
 However, the county agreed to settle the case outside of court by paying Lisa Marie Hermann $1.9 million in damages and $78,811 to cover the medical bills.